-The Center provides special education services to a total of 274 school age children, 110 of which are day students.
+The Center provides special education services to a total of approximately 300 school age children, over 100 of which are day students.

 A developmental approach is adhered to in our education program, and children are recognized for the qualitative differences in the way they learn and develop.
 All children begin learning by physically experiencing the world through their senses and by observing and engaging with others.
 In the beginning, these experiences and interactions are often concrete and literal.
 Once a child grasps an understanding of the basic principles of how the world operates, they progress to more mental representations and thinking.

 The environment created at The Center for Discovery fosters supportive friendships and integrates academic experiences taking full advantage of the natural setting of the landscape.
 Natural landscapes and nature are known to reduce stress and anxiety and improve positive thinking.
 Nature also allows children to explore thematic questions about the world in which they live.
 Drama, play, music and movement are used to engage the body and the mind in learning socialization, communication and academic skills.